facelessuser/coloraide/docs/src/markdown/harmonies.md

 all colors can be made from.
 If you've spent any time with paint, you will know that not all colors can be made from red, yellow, and blue.
 There are colors like `#!color cyan` and `#!color magenta` that cannot be made with the traditional primary colors.
-The early work that helped create the first color wheels was done with the limited paints that was available at the time, and the color harmony concepts was built upon the RYB color model.
+The early work that helped create the first color wheels was done with the limited paints that was available at the time, and the color harmony concepts were built upon the early RYB color model.

 In modern TVs and monitors, the RYB color model is not used.
 Paint has subtractive properties, but light has additive properties.
 Electronic screens create all their colors with light based methods that mix red, green, and blue lights.
 In addition, the human eye perceives colors using red, green, and blue light as well.
 This is As far as light is concerned, the primary colors are red, green, and blue.

-In reality, we could create a color wheel from any of the various color spaces out there and end up with slightly different results.
+In reality, we could create a color wheel from any of the various color spaces out there and end up with different results.
 If we were to compose a color wheel based on the common sRGB color space, we could base it off the 3 primary colors of light.
 Starting with red (0˚), we could extract the colors at evenly spaced degrees, 30˚ to be exact.
 This would give us our 12 colors for the sRGB color space.

 ```py play
 Steps([Color('hsl', [x, 1, 0.5]) for x in range(0, 360, 30)])